ADHD in Young Children: Identifying Symptoms and Providing Support

 • Recognizing different temperaments, including the active alert child

-• Using behavioral therapy approaches in early childhood settings
+• Understanding behavioral therapy approaches in early childhood settings

 • Supporting children who take ADHD medication and understanding its effects